Mental Health Services Definition

 Also, certain drugs, like amphetamines, can cause psychotic episodes that may repeat themselves.
 In fact, the stress in life can trigger these flashbacks even in the absence of drug use.

-Treating Both Mental Health and Addiction
+Treating Secondary Mental Health & Primary Addiction Disorders

-While addiction, once fully formed, becomes an insidious disease in mind, it does not start that way.
+While addiction, once fully formed, becomes an insidious disease in the mind, it does not start that way.
 Instead, if we view it as a symptom, we can trace it back to its origin.
 For example, substance abuse may have begun as a remedy for esteem issues, improving social status, or stemming from a need to self-medicate due to previous burdens.
 Some of these origins are circumstantial, but some may have to do with a pre-existing chemical imbalance.

 Many mental disorders, like addiction, are better treated when you fully understand what you are suffering.
-Similarly, like diabetes, one must familiarize themselves with its causes, symptoms and conditions for safely living with the disease.
+Similarly, like diabetes, one must familiarize themselves with its causes, symptoms, and conditions for safely living with the disease.
 Understanding PTSD, depression, other disorders, and their effects on you goes a long way to recognizing your own treatment needs.

 While you likely seek to live a life free from the bonds of substance abuse, it may be necessary for some patients to utilize the medication for certain mental disorders.
 These medications are rarely addictive or high inducing in their quality.
 However, medication as such may be needed to improve your life quality and drastically increase the chances of your long-term recovery.
 To emphasize, for every medication you take, you must consult with medical professionals and let them monitor you in the process.